-• Many people say that lard has a high smoke point.
-Interestingly enough, the smoke point is around 374 degrees, lower than olive oil.
-Yet, many have great success using this fat for frying and other high heat techniques.
+• Lard offers a moderately high smoke point of around 374 degrees F. While this is lower than olive oil, many people have great success using this fat for frying and other high-heat food prep techniques.

 Want to save this recipe?